dmangialino/movie-recommendations-py/README.md

 >[ ] Set up your SendGrid account and created a dynamic email template <br />
 >[ ] Configured your environment variables<br />

-To run the game, enter the following command:
+To run the tool, enter the following command:

 ```